 Earning Rapid Rewards Points

-Points can be earned from flights booked through Southwest or through qualifying purchases with our Rapid Rewards partners.
+Points can be earned from (a) flights booked and flown through Southwest or (b) through qualifying purchases with our Rapid Rewards partners.
 Rules and regulations regarding transactions with our Rapid Rewards partners apply, including, without limitation, adjustments for returns and cancellations with respect to qualifying purchases and engaging in a pattern of returning products after points have been credited to an account.

 Points can only be earned by the person whose name appears in the Rapid Rewards account and who actually travels, regardless of who purchased or paid for the ticket.
 Member will not earn points for travel by another Southwest Customer or Rapid Rewards Member, even if the Member paid for the other person's travel.

 To earn points for each Southwest flight, Member must provide his/her Rapid Rewards account number when making his/her reservation or prior to commencement of travel.
-No points will be issued to a Member if the name on the government-issued photo identification does not match the name on the Rapid Rewards account.
+No points will be issued to a Member if (1) the name on the government-issued photo identification does not match the name on the Rapid Rewards account or (2) Southwest is not paid for the flight.

 Member who fails to provide his/her account number can request past flight points for up to 12 months after his/her flight by visiting Southwest.com.